Traumatic brain injury

 CT is the workhorse of imaging in TBI, especially in the acute setting, and is able to identify the majority of injuries at the time of presentation.
 It is common for multiple injuries to be present simultaneously, such as the combination of cerebral contusions and traumatic subarachnoid, subdural and extradural hemorrhage as well as skull fractures and facial fractures – these are discussed separately.
 Benefits of CT in the acute setting over MRI include increased sensitive for detection of fracture, vascular injury, CSF leak, and not needing to assess for MRI safety (particular in the setting of penetrating injury).

 MRI has a supplementary role, especially in the evaluation of patients whose clinical condition do not match the CT findings (this can often occur in DAI) 1,2.
-MRI has increased sensitivity in detecting blood products (SAH, EDH, SDH and hemorrhagic contusions), non hemorrhagic cortical contusions, brain-stem injuries and axonal injuries 8.
-There is evidence to support the use of MRI in the setting of normal CT if there are persistent unexplained neurological findings and clinically TBI is suspected.
-MRI is the preferred imaging modality in the setting of subacute or chronic TBI with neurologic symptoms due to its higher sensitivity 8.
+MRI has increased sensitivity in detecting blood products (SAH, EDH, SDH and hemorrhagic contusions), non-hemorrhagic cortical contusions, brain-stem injuries and axonal injuries 8.
+There is evidence to support the use of MRI in the setting of normal CT if there are persistent unexplained neurological findings and clinically traumatic brain injury is suspected.
+MRI is the preferred imaging modality in the setting of subacute or chronic traumatic brain injury with neurologic symptoms due to its higher sensitivity 8.
 Please see the relevant articles for imaging findings.

 Treatment and prognosis

 Large hematomas with significant mass effect require urgent neurosurgical evacuation.
 Hydrocephalus can develop and urgent ventricular drainage may be required.
 Intracranial pressure (ICP) monitor insertion is a common procedure used to help in the assessment of severe TBI.